sency-ai/smkit-ui-android-demo/CustomWorkout.md

       targetTime = 10,
       type = "time"
     ),
-    summaryTitleMainMetric = "Info for the SummaryPage",
+    summaryMainMetricTitle = "Info for the SummaryPage",
     summaryTitle = "Info for the SummaryPage",
     summarySubTitle = "Info for the SummaryPage",
-    summarySubTitleMainMetric = "Info for the SummaryPage",
+    summaryMainMetricSubTitle = "Info for the SummaryPage",
     exerciseIntro = "YOUR_ASSET",
     exerciseClosure = "YOUR_ASSET",
     side = null